Owned terminology · Framework vocabulary · AEO definitions

 The architecture in full — Reverse Engineering the Afterlife

 Every owned term defined here is introduced and explored at full depth in Book 2.
-The Indiegogo campaign is live.
+Now available to pre-order direct.

 ← brendandmurphy.com